guigaflores/sagemaker-cybersecurity-pipeline/README.md

 1. Raw network logs are ingested into Amazon S3.
 2. Lambda processes and transforms logs into a structured dataset.
 3. The processed dataset is stored back in a new S3 bucket.
 4. SageMaker Pipelines train the XGBoost model.
-IAM handles permissions, CloudWatch metrics.
 5. Trained model artifacts are saved to S3 for deployment.
 6. The model is deployed as a SageMaker Endpoint to detect security threats.

+*IAM manages access permissions, while CloudWatch collects and monitors system metrics.

 ## Project Setup
 1. Preprocess Data and Feature Engineering